-Mark has spoken about exploration, tropical forests and the societies of humans and other animals to both scholars and the public, including at the Smithsonian Institution; NASA's Goddard Space Center; Google headquarters; the Institute of Human Origins; the Santa Fe Institute; a think tank organized by the Joint Chiefs; the World Science Festival; the Explorers Club; the American Philosophical Society; the Simons Foundation; conferences in ecology, evolution, animal behavior, anthropology and social psychology; universities such as Harvard, Yale, Princeton, Oxford and Cambridge; as well as numerous public venues in the U.S. and other countries--and has been on stage with the likes of Jane Goodall and E.O.
-Wilson.
+Mark has spoken about exploration, tropical forests and societies in humans and other animals to both scholars and the public, including at the Smithsonian Institution; NASA's Goddard Space Center; Google headquarters in both Mountain View and New York; the Institute of Human Origins; the Santa Fe Institute; a think tank organized by the Joint Chiefs; the World Science Festival; the Explorers Club; the American Philosophical Society; the Simons Foundation; the EPA; the National Geographic headquarters; and for conferences in ecology, animal behavior, entomology, human evolution, anthropology, and social psychology; such universities as Harvard, Yale, Princeton, Stanford, Oxford, and Cambridge; as well as numerous public venues in the U.S. and other countries--and has shared the stage with the likes of Edward O. Wilson and Jane Goodall.

 Conservation and the behavior of humans and other species don’t need to be presented as dry statistics and dismal news.
 Mark challenges himself to find ways to tell stories about the little-known in nature.
 Through his scientific knowledge and unique, first-hand experiences, he introduces a Universe of special creatures in smart, adrenaline-packed appearances.